gtxaspec/wz_flash-helper/docs/README_FAQs.md

 - List of all partition names with their properties:
    - MTD mapping number
-   - List of partitions that store user data to create archives for them with backup operation
+   - List of partitions that store user data to create archives for them with the Backup operation
    - Partition types (`raw`, `jffs2`, `squashfs` or `vfat`) of each partition in case they need to be mounted
    - List of mandatory partitions that must be written when switching to that firmware (when `switch_firmware_with_all_partitions` is disabled) and list of tasks to do (`write`, `erase,`,`format`, `leave`) with other partitions.

 - Name of the SD card kernel that can be recognized and booted by that firmware U-boot
-- Backup and restore paths to hold partition images
+- Backup and restore paths where partition images are stored
 - Model detection script(`detect_model.sh`) to detect camera model
 - Profile detection script(`detect_firmware.sh`) to detect current firmware
 - (Optional) Post-switch firmware script(`post_switch.sh`) to run after switching to that profile